ptrace — process trace

 signal is delivered, even if the signal is being ignored.
 (An

-exception is SIGKILL
+exception is SIGKILL, which has

 its usual effect.)
 The tracer will be notified at its next